SERG-Delft/testknight/documentation/scrum/week7/retrospective.md

 ## What can we improve?
 We can improve a bit on our global planning so that we know, if more than of us affects the same file.
-That way we can improve on forseeing merge conflicts and catching them earlier.
+That way we can improve on foreseeing merge conflicts and catching them earlier.

 ## State of the Project
 All must-have, could-have and should-have requirements have been completed.